catmaid/CATMAID/sphinx-doc/source/permissions.rst

 if they are member of a group with a name matching the data creator's login name.
 So user A can edit user B's data if user A is member of a group named B.
 Superusers can edit data of everyone.

+Additionally, there is the special case of imported data.
+When skeleton data is imported from a remote source, CATMAID will try to keep the original creator and editor information in tact.
+With the rules above, this can possibly have the effect that the user who imported a skeleton can't edit it or even remove it, if it was imported by accident.
+This happens if the importing users has no permission over data of the users who originally created the imported skeleton.
+To avoid this, there is the following extra rule: a user who imported a node or skeleton has full permissions over it, just as if it was their own.
+No permissions are granted this way on the imported data of other users.